 - Be supportive of their academic progress without focusing on grades.
 Ask open-ended questions about what they’re learning, or why certain topics interest them, instead of asking about grades on tests or papers.
 They’re worried enough about it themselves.

-- On the other hand, if they really seem to be drowning in schoolwork, send them immediately to their Director of Studies.
+- On the other hand, if they really seem to be drowning in schoolwork, send them immediately to their residential college assistant dean.

 - Be prepared for some changes in behavior and attitudes if they return for Thanksgiving—and embrace the chance to witness the growth.